 CCAFS tackles three of the greatest challenges facing humankind in the 21st century: food security, adaptation to climate change and mitigation of climate change.
-To meet these challenges, CCAFS is organised around five Research Flagships, with each Flagship being focused on a particular challenge.
+To meet these challenges, CCAFS is organized around five Research Flagships, with each Flagship being focused on a particular challenge.
 Each challenge is itself extremely complex and multi-faceted, requiring specialised knowledge and expertise.

 At the same time, there is a need to bring these different areas of speciality knowledge together.
 We need to understand how one solution designed to achieve one objective might have effects, both good and bad, on other objectives.
 For example, does a practice that is designed to help farmers adapt to changing rainfall patterns increase or decrease on-farm emissions?